-AMD Big Navi, Navi 2x, RDNA 2.
-Whatever you want to call them, AMD's next-generation GPUs are promising big performance and efficiency gains, along with feature parity with Nvidia in terms of ray tracing support.
-Will Team Red finally take the pole position in our GPU hierarchy and lay claim to the crown for the best graphics card, or will the Nvidia Ampere architecture spoil the party?
-And what about Intel Xe Graphics and the Xe HPG?
-It's too soon to say, but here's everything we know about Big Navi, including the RDNA 2 architecture, potential performance, expected release date and pricing.
+AMD Big Navi, RX 6000, Navi 2x, RDNA 2.
+Whatever the name, AMD's next-generation GPUs are promising big performance and efficiency gains, along with feature parity with Nvidia in terms of ray tracing support.
+Will Team Red finally take the pole position in our GPU hierarchy and lay claim to the crown for the best graphics card, or will the Nvidia Ampere architecture cards keep the top spots?
+It's too soon to say, but here's everything we know about AMD Big Navi, including the RDNA 2 architecture, specifications, performance, release date and pricing.

 Big Navi / RDNA 2 at a Glance

 - Up to 80 CUs / 5120 shaders

 - Coming November 18 (RX 6800 series), December 8 (RX 6900 XT)